human-conditions/yodrew.github.io-original/_pages/darkroom-retreat.md

 - Preservation refers to an organism's preservation of itself
 - Health refers to that of an organism

-Thus, normal conditions support the organism in preserving its own health.
-Hygiene means self-preservation through providing oneself the normal conditions of life.
+The organism preserves its own health with normal conditions of life.
+Hygiene is the science of conditional self-preservation.
+It makes this happen consciously, willfully.
 This whole meaning hides within the dictionary's definition.
-Natural Hygiene, as the standard bearer of the whole tradition of hygiene, makes it explicit.
+Natural Hygiene, as the standard bearer of hygienic science, makes it explicit.

 Now we can elaborate on self-preservation.
 It: